In this article, we’re going to explain how to create a Key result. Key Results are used to measure progress against your Objectives.

 These targets are then reflected in graph as follows:

-Teams, Individuals and Goal Leaders - You can specify who is responsible for the Objective and can also highlight who is the 'Goal Leader', i.e this might be the primary person in charge of managing this Objective.
+Teams, People, Leaders and Check-in owners - You can specify who is responsible at at an individual and team level for the Key Result and can also highlight who is the 'Goal Leader', i.e this might be the primary person in charge of managing this Objective.
+You can also nominate the Check-in owner, who will be primarily responsible for check-ins in accordance with the established frequency, and will receive notifications to that effect.

-Show a progress bar for this goal? - If you’d like, you can display a progress bar on your Key Result.
+Show percentage progress? - If you’d like, you can display a progress bar on your Key Result.
 Progress will be calculated based on where the current value sits between the start and end values.
 This will be presented as a percentage.
 Progress bars do not take waypoint targets into account.
 Progress will not be calculated if the start and end values are the same.
 You cannot manually override the calculated progress.

-Who can see this Key Result? - In some situations you may wish to create a private Key Result.
+Should this be visible to everyone? - In some situations you may wish to create a private Key Result.
 Perhaps its for a personal objective, or you aren’t ready to have the Key Result appear publicly.
 Keep in mind, however, that you cannot make a public Key Result private - you can only make a private Key Result public.
 So if it's of a sensitive nature, make sure you remember to make it private before creating it.

-What long-term outcome(s) does this support? - This will default to the strategy your Objective contributes towards.
+What long-term Strategy does this support? - This will default to the strategy of the parent objective.

-Once you’ve finished filling out these fields, you can scroll to the bottom of the page and select ‘Set Goal’ to create and view your Key Result.
+Once you’ve finished filling out these fields, you can scroll to the bottom of the page and select ‘Add Key Result’ to create and view your Key Result.

 Need some help?